linolila/Distributed_system/README.md

+---

-# Distributed Task System
+# Distributed Task and Notification System

 ## Description

-A simple distributed system to demonstrate task assignment and notifications using RabbitMQ.
+A simple distributed system to demonstrate task assignment and notifications using RabbitMQ and MySQL.
+The system allows an admin to assign tasks to employees, who then send notifications upon task completion.
+MySQL is used for persistent storage of tasks and notifications.

 ## Components

 1. **Task Publisher**: Admin sends tasks.
-2. **Task Consumer**: Employees receive tasks.
+2. **Task Consumer**: Employees receive tasks and mark them as completed.
 3. **Notification Publisher**: Employees send task completion notifications.
 4. **Notification Consumer**: Admin receives notifications.

 ## Prerequisites

 - Python 3.8 or higher
 - RabbitMQ installed and running locally
+- MySQL installed and running

 ## Setup Instructions

 ### 1. Install Dependencies

-First, install the necessary dependencies:
+First, install the necessary dependencies for Python:

 ```bash
 pip install -r requirements.txt